eastcitysoftware/weld/README.md

 Many JavaScript frameworks typically angle their value proposition toward single-page application (SPA) development.
 But many of them are actually extremely viable options for multi-page application (MPA) development as well.
 Think of these as server-side application with ~sprinklings~ of JavaScript enhancements.

-When building a SPA we create a root element, `<div id="root"></div>`, pass it to our framework of choice and it takes over from there.
+When building a SPA you create a root element, `<div id="root"></div>`, pass it to our framework of choice and it takes over from there.
 Effectively eliminating the brittle CSS<->JS relationship.
 But in MPA development, there isn't a clean entry-point like this, since the markup is primarily generated server-side.
-Thus, we often turn to using existing (or creating new) classes to begin attaching our JavaScript logic.
+Thus, you often turn to using existing (or creating new) classes to begin attaching our JavaScript logic.

-Instead, using _weld_ we can declaratively inject our components removing any reliance on selectors for activation.
+Instead, using _weld_ you can declaratively inject our components removing any reliance on selectors for activation.

-We **love** [mithril.js](https://mithril.js.org/), so to demonstrate the concept, we'll use it in the following example.
+[mithril.js](https://mithril.js.org/) is an amazing JavaScript project, so it will be used to demonstrate the concept in the example below.

 ```html
 <div wd-bind="counter" wd-attr="weld"></div>